sergeyhush/resume/resume.md

 # Summary

-  Software engineer and a web developer who has worked up and down the proverbial "full stack".
+  Software engineer and (in the past) web developer who has worked up and down the proverbial "full stack".
-  I tend to be the jack of all trades when it comes to software.
+  I tend to be the jack of all trades when it comes to software development.

+# Skills
+  * Python, Groovy, Golang, Lua
+  * Jenkins, Ansible, Puppet, Docker, KVM, AWS
+  * Nginx, Apache, Gunicorn, uWSGI, Flask, Django
+  * MySQL, PostgeSQL, Redis, MongoDB
+  * Gradle, CMake

 # Experience